 Do you know

-The infinitive can follow a question word or whether in embedded questions.
+The infinitives can follow a question word or 'whether' in embedded questions.
 As you can see in the following examples:

 Normal question: What should I eat?

 Embedded question: I wonder

 Normal question: What can I say?

 Embedded question with to-infinitive : I'm not sure what